 - 1/2 cup frozen Blueberry (about 110g)

-- 1 tbsp Honey ( or any sweetener of your choice)
+- 1 tablespoon Honey ( or any sweetener of your choice)

 - 1/4 cup Frozen Greek Yogurt (or cold yogurt if you do not have time to freeze it)

-- 3/4 cup Milk ( any regular full fat or skin milk, Almond milk, soy milk or coconut milk)
+- 3/4 cup Milk ( any regular full fat or skim milk, Almond milk, soy milk or coconut milk)

 Note: Nutrition calculation will change depending on types of milk used to make this recipe.
 The calculation uses skim milk.